 5. Share Your Love for Boating and Fishing on Social Media

-If you're having fun during National Fishing and Boating Week, share the news with friends and family on social media.
+If you're having fun during National Fishing and Boating Week, share it with friends and family on social media.

-Use the hashtags #NFBW2025 and #SeeYouOutHere to let everyone know you're at the helm and having a blast.
+Use the hashtags #NFBW2026 and #SeeYouOutHere to let everyone know you're at the helm and having a blast.
 Also, don't forget to tag @DiscoverBoating for a chance to be featured in our story.
-Who knows, you may encourage a new boater or two to join us on the waterways.
+Who knows, you may encourage a few new boaters to join us on the water.

 Read Next: 10 Fun Things to Do on a Boat